viven836/Bubbl/README.md

 🎯 Built with love for SDG 5 – Gender Equality

 ## 🔧 How to Install (Manual / Unpacked Method)
-1. Download the ZIP of the Bubbl extension (or clone the GitHub repo if shared).
+1. Clone the GitHub repo and download the zip file.
 2. Unzip the folder to a known location on your device.
 3. Open Google Chrome and go to: chrome://extensions/
 4. Enable Developer Mode (toggle switch at the top right).